redis/redis-doc/commands/command.md

-Return an array with details about all Redis commands.
+Return an array with details about every Redis command.

-Redis Cluster clients must identify the names of keys in commands to route requests to the correct shard.
-Although many commands accept a single key as their first argument, there are exceptions to that rule.
-You can call `COMMAND` and then keep the mapping between commands and their respective key position rules cached in the client.

-Until Redis 6.2, each command had up to a single keys' positions rule defined by the _first key_, _last key_, and _step_ values.
-Redis 7.0 introduced the [Command key specifications][tr], which offers a robust mechanism to help clients identify the command's keys.

-[tr]: /topics/key-specs
+The `COMMAND` command is introspective.
+Its reply describes all commands that the server can process.
+Redis clients can call it to obtain the server's runtime capabilities during the handshake.

 `COMMAND` also has several subcommands.
-Please refer to its related subcommands for further details.
+Please refer to its subcommands for further details.

+**Cluster note:**
+this command is especially beneficial for cluster-aware clients.
+Such clients must identify the names of keys in commands to route requests to the correct shard.
+Although most commands accept a single key as their first argument, there are manu exceptions to this rule.
+You can call `COMMAND` and then keep the mapping between commands and their respective key specification rules cached in the client.

-The reply is an array with an element per command.
+The reply it returns is an array with an element per command.
-Each element that describes a Redis command is an array by itself.
+Each element that describes a Redis command is represented as an array by itself.

-That array consists of a fixed number of elements: 7 for versions less than Redis 7.0 and 10 for higher.
+The command's array consists of a fixed number of elements.
-These are follows:
+The exact number of elements in the array depends on the server's version.

 1. Name
 1. Arity